JohannesHaubner/mapMRI/README.md

 ## Affine mesh registration
 We perform the affine registration of the mesh manually.
-This is useful to visualize the affine-registered meshes.
+This is useful to visualize the affine-registered meshes together with the target image.

 ```
 $ python scripts/2-meshing/register_brain_mesh.py